Jim Calhoun: Sanctions

 In March 2009, the NCAA investigated potential violations in UConn's recruitment of Nate Miles (a scholarship recipient expelled without playing a single game for the Huskies).
 The NCAA eventually determined that a former UConn team manager, who was attempting to become an NBA agent, helped guide Miles to UConn by giving him lodging, transportation and meals.
 The former team manager, Josh Nochimson, was deemed a UConn representative under NCAA rules and his actions were therefore ascribed to UConn.
-As a result, in February 2011, Calhoun was cited by the NCAA for failing to create an atmosphere of compliance, and suspended for the first three Big East games of 2011–2012 season.
-The NCAA's chairman of the Committee on Infractions stated, after the penalty was announced, that "[t]he head coach should be aware, but, also in the same frame, the head coach obviously cannot be aware of everything that goes on within the program.
+As a result, in February 2011, Calhoun was cited by the NCAA for failing to create an atmosphere of compliance and suspended for the first three Big East games of 2011–2012 season.
+The NCAA's chairman of the Committee on Infractions stated, after the penalty was announced, that "the head coach should be aware, but, also in the same frame, the head coach obviously cannot be aware of everything that goes on within the program.
 However, the head coach bears that responsibility."
 The school admitted that it had committed major NCAA violations.

 Health problems

 On February 3, 2003, Calhoun announced that he had been diagnosed with prostate cancer.
-He took an immediate leave of absence from the team, and underwent surgery three days later to have his prostate removed.
+He took an immediate leave of absence from the team and underwent surgery three days later to have his prostate removed.
 He was released from the hospital on February 9 and within days was once again involved in the day-to-day operation of the program.
 On February 22 Jim Calhoun returned to the sidelines for the team's matchup with St. John's at Gampel Pavilion, only 16 days after the surgery.

 On May 30, 2008, UConn announced that Calhoun was undergoing treatment for squamous cell carcinoma.

 On June 13, 2009, Calhoun fell during a charity bike event and broke five ribs.

-On January 19, 2010, Calhoun took a leave of absence from the team again due to health reasons.
+On January 19, 2010, Calhoun took a leave of absence from the team again for health reasons.
 Calhoun had a "serious" condition that he wanted to discuss with his family.
 Calhoun returned to the court to coach the Huskies on February 13.

 On February 3, 2012, Calhoun took a medical leave of absence from coaching as a result of spinal stenosis.
 He returned on March 3, 2012, less than a week after having back surgery, to coach the team to a win over Pittsburgh in the final game of the regular season.

-After a left hip fracture he received while bike riding on August 4, 2012, Calhoun had surgery that same day.
+After a left hip fracture, he received while bike riding on August 4, 2012, Calhoun had surgery that same day.

+During E:60's Calhoun Project documentary, it was revealed that Calhoun had beat Stage 4 stomach cancer at the beginning of his first season at the University of Saint Joseph, a cancer he had for two years.